tabarra/txAdmin/dev_notes.md

 - [ ] break player page into `Players` and `Player Access`
         - `Player Access` will only contain the whitelist and band ids cards
         - `Players` will have a central search and will show players and actions at the same time
-- [ ] monitor checks for duplicate active users every 10 minutes, then reports in diagnostics page
 - [ ] check everything done for xss
 - [ ] apply the new action log html to the modal
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat